-Warning: Bear in mind that the ordering of a vector range may have a bearing on tests for its ordering and equality.
+Warning: Bear in mind that the ordering of a vector range may have affect tests for its ordering and equality.
 Two ranges with different orders are unlikely to test equal even though they may have the same start, stop, and step attributes (and thus contain the same vectors, but in a different order).